MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/reference.md

 If the buttons don't appear, the **Filters** pane might be hidden.
 See [Hide the Filters pane](#hide-the-filters-pane).

-To enable multiple type filters simultaneously, press and hold `Control` (Windows, Linux) or `Command` (macOS) and then click the filters.
+To enable multiple type filters simultaneously, press and hold `Ctrl` (Windows, Linux) or `Command` (macOS) and then click the filters.

 Use the **Type** filters to display JS, CSS, and Document resources: